sassoftware/sasoptpy/doc/getting-started.rst

 It is possible to define an expression and add it to a model by defining which direction the linear relation should have.

-There are two functions to add constraints.
+There are two methods to add constraints.
 The first one is  :func:`Model.add_constraint` where a single constraint can be inserted into a model.